Tilghman Island, Maryland

 Tilghman Island is an island in the Chesapeake Bay.
 It is part of Talbot County, Maryland, United States.

 History

+18th century

 Initially known as Great Choptank Island, the island became identified with a series of local families.
 It was owned by Matthew Tilghman's family from 1752 and has been known as Tilghman Island ever since.

+19th century

 During the War of 1812 the island was briefly occupied by the British, who obtained provisions for their military forces.
 The community of Tilghman appeared in the 1840s.
 The economy shifted from farming to greater reliance on oystering and fishing as markets developed in Baltimore and Washington, aided by steamboat service in the 1890s.

+20th century

+In 1986, the Island made national news after four residents burned a cross in front of the home of the town's only black family.
+Following the trial, four Ku Klux Klan members held a rally on the Talbot County Courthouse lawn to protest against the sentences of the three individuals convicted in the cross burning.
+The victimized family later moved away, blaming the incident and feeling that "the Eastern Shore is way behind the rest of the world."

 Historic places

 The E.C.
 Collier, the Elsworth, the Hilda M. Willing, the Kathryn, the Maggie Lee, the Minnie V, the Nellie L. Byrd, the Paw Paw Cove Site, the Ralph T. Webster, the Rebecca T. Ruark, the Reliance, the Ruby G. Ford, Sharps Island Light, the Sigsbee, and the Virginia W are listed on the National Register of Historic Places.